-Victoria’s Secret Angel Jasmine Tookes Flashes Booty In Tiny Thong And Sheer Corset
+Victoria's Secret Angel Jasmine Tookes Flashes Backside In Tiny Thong And Sheer Corset

-Jasmine Tookes didn’t leave much to the imagination in a stunning new Instagram upload from Victoria’s Secret.
-In two gorgeous photos posted this week, Jasmine modeled a revealing lingerie set from the brand that showed off her jaw dropping curves.
+Jasmine Tookes didn't leave much to the imagination in a stunning new Instagram upload from Victoria's Secret.
+In two gorgeous photos posted this week, Jasmine modeled a revealing lingerie set from the brand which showed off her jaw-dropping curves.

 In the first photo, Jasmine posed with her back to the camera as she rocked a sheer light pink corset with black lace detailing.
-It had thin criss-cross strings but didn’t fully close to show plenty of skin.
+It had thin straps crisscrossing the back but didn't fully close, so the piece exposed plenty of skin.

 It had thin, adjustable straps over both shoulders and was almost completely sheer, revealing her skimpy thong underwear.
-The matching bottoms were pulled up a little higher than her hips and featured very thin strings over her pert booty.
+The matching panties were pulled up a little past her hips and showed just a peek of her pert booty.

-Jasmine turned her head left and parted her lips slightly with her dark hair in a sleek ponytail that cascaded over her right shoulder.
-She accessorized with several gold earrings and a gold watch as she gave a peek at a large tattoo on her left shoulder.
+Jasmine turned her head left and parted her lips slightly.
+She wore her dark hair in a sleek ponytail which cascaded over her right shoulder.
+She accessorized with several gold earrings and a gold watch.
+A large tattoo on her left shoulder was just visible.

-The 29-year-old model showed off the front of the revealing lingerie number in the second photo.
-It had black lace horizontal panels across her torso and over the cups.
-She leaned up against a white wall in front of a door with glass panelling and flashed plenty of cleavage as the see through number sat low over her chest with boning over her toned tummy to compliment her curves.
+The 29-year-old model revealed the front of the sexy lingerie number in the second photo.
+It had black lace panels across her torso and over the cups.
+She leaned up against a white wall in front of a window and flashed her cleavage.
+The top of the piece sat low on her chest and had boning over her toned tummy to complement her curves.

-Jasmine gave the camera a sultry look with her right arm bent and her hand on her waist with the other over her thigh.

 Many fans flocked to the comments section to share their thoughts.